bradfordjohnson/bradfordjohnson/README.md

 ## Howdy!
 I'm Ford

+## About Me:
+- I am passionate about data, from cleaning up and analyzing a dataset, to the storytelling element of communicating data insights.
+- My background is in sociology, and I shifted into data analytics in early 2022.
+- I taught myself R
+-

 I like to stay busy on GitHub by updating it with my latest work and projects.